isomerpages/pa-corp/_our-programmes/Youth.md

 ##### Community Service Programmes
 <img style="height:200px;width:250px" align="left" src="/images/Programmes/Youth/Comm%20Service.jpg"><br><br><br><br><br>

-To build a civic-conscious youth community the PAYM also provides platforms for youths to contribute to the wider community.
+To build a civic-conscious youth community, the PAYM also provides platforms for youths to contribute to the wider community.

 <a id="Forum_Dialogue_Series"></a>
 ##### Forum and Dialogue Series